Riders Republic review header

 Mountain climbing — image captured by the author

-After these two events, it was back to the main hangout, where Suki introduced me to the different areas at the hangout.
-The training room, to learn new tricks, the store to buy some fun gear, and the big show, a massive sixty-four player event, to test your skills but more importantly to jump in and have some fun.
-It is unlikely that you will win these gigantic events, but they are fun to play and generally involve multiple forms of events built into one.
-The first one I participated in started on skis, pelting down the snow at crazy speeds, dodging people, trees, and stones, only to hit a massive jump, and boom, I am in a wingsuit and still picking up speed.
-After hitting ten or more rings, I shoot down to the last ring, and the next thing you know, I am on a bike, pedalling for glory.
-These huge events show off some of the most beautiful scenery, even if you pass it at lightning speeds or within millimetres of crashing.
+After these two events, it was back to the main hangout, where Suki introduced me to the different areas: the training room to learn new tricks, the store to buy some fun gear, and the big show — a massive sixty-four-player event — to test your skills but more importantly to jump in and have some fun.
+It is unlikely that you will win these gigantic events, but they are fun to play and generally involve multiple disciplines built into one.
+The first one I participated in started on skis, pelting down the snow at crazy speeds, dodging people, trees, and rocks, only to hit a massive jump and — boom — I’m in a wingsuit and still picking up speed.
+After hitting ten or more rings, I shot down to the last ring and the next thing you know, I am on a bike, pedalling for glory.
+These huge events show off some of the most beautiful scenery, even if you pass it at lightning speed or within millimetres of crashing.

 Ranking up and looking good while doing it — image captured by the author

-The NPC characters are nothing to write home about, and they’re generic extreme sports folks with their own stories that never really play into the game too much.
-They are just there to give you hints or guide you towards new events or things you should be on the lookout for, and they serve that purpose.
-The dialogue choices for the game are interesting, and it very much takes me back to the ’90s taking random new words and splicing them into sentences.
-Many of these new words make no sense and are purely understood from a conversational context, in saying that these characters are harmless fun and get the job done.
+The NPC characters are nothing to write home about — generic extreme sports folks with their own stories that never really play into the game too much.
+They’re there to give you hints or guide you towards new events or things you should be on the lookout for, and they serve that purpose.
+The dialogue choices are… interesting.
+It very much takes me back to the ’90s, splicing random new words into sentences.
+Many of these make no sense outside conversational context, but these characters are harmless fun and get the job done.

 Sneaky shot from behind a tree — image captured by the author

-The game’s graphical fidelity brings around some awe-inspiring scenery, from beautiful forests, desolate deserts, and massive gorges, to name a few of the unique sites to behold during Riders Republic.
-The photo mode adds to this; moving the camera out, you get a great sense of the scale of the world while also capturing these images and sharing them with others in the world, and the map includes several real-world locations and national parks.
+The game’s graphical fidelity brings some awe-inspiring scenery: beautiful forests, desolate deserts, and massive gorges are just a few of the sights to behold during Riders Republic.
+The photo mode adds to this; pulling the camera back gives you a great sense of the world’s scale while capturing images to share with others.
+The map includes several real-world locations and national parks.
 Ubisoft has gone above and beyond to make the world feel alive.
-Seeing other players jumping, skiing, flying around while moving around the map gives you a sense of community.
-While the map is enormous, the creators have been thoughtful enough to put some open-world exploration rewards in place.
-These include landmarks, sightseeing points, and hidden items like a surfboard, snowboard or a pizza delivery bike.
-These rare items all have unique abilities, from speed to spin, and they are a fun way to spice up some events and earn more stars.
+Seeing other players jumping, skiing, and flying as you move around the map gives you a sense of community.
+While the map is enormous, the creators have thoughtfully sprinkled open-world exploration rewards: landmarks, sightseeing points, and hidden items like a surfboard, a vintage snowboard, or a pizza-delivery bike.
+These rare items have unique abilities, from speed to spin, and they’re a fun way to spice up events and earn more stars.

 Superfast speed bike, a great way to die — image captured by the author

-The game allows further progress through the earning of stars, you get a range of options to earn stars, but each event gives you a choice at the start on difficulty, assistance, and a list of bonus objectives.
-The greater the difficulty of the competitors and the lower the grade of assistance, the better the rewards for completing the race or trick event.
-You don’t need to win to gain the stars, but it does help.
-Doing the bonus objectives is the fundamental way to earn more stars and level faster.
-These objectives are designed to make you rethink your take on the event, and they can be speed-based, trick-based, or even winning or podium base.
-Each objective comes with its bonus stars, and all vary in their profitability.
+The game allows further progress through earning stars.
+You get a range of options to earn them, but each event presents difficulty, assistance, and a list of bonus objectives.
+The greater the difficulty of the competitors and the lower the assistance, the better the rewards.
+You don’t need to win to gain stars, but it does help.
+Completing bonus objectives is the fundamental way to level faster.
+These objectives push you to rethink your approach to each event: speed-based, trick-based, or placing on the podium.
+Each objective offers its own star reward.